UCL/research-computing-with-cpp/07performance/DataStructures.md

 ![image](img/BasicVector.png)

-When we have a vector of vectors, each element of the vector's data is itself a vector, which it pointing to a separate location in memory to store its own data.
+When we have a vector of vectors, each element of the vector's data is itself a vector, which is pointing to a separate location in memory to store its own data.
 Below is a diagram of a $5 \times 4$ matrix (5 rows, 4 columns); the vector of vectors point to an allocation on the heap containing 5 vectors (one for each row), which themselves each points to a block of memory 4 ints wide.
 These blocks of memory can in principle be placed anywhere in memory.

 ![image](img/VecOfVec.png)

 Each row is clearly contigous but the columns are not.
-For example, the first column of this matrix would be made up of the first element of each row, which are placed all over memory.
+For example, the first column of this matrix would be made up of the first element of each row, which are placed independently throughout memory.

-The result of using a C-style 2D array (`int** Matrix`) is the same in terms of memory layout.
+The result of using a C-style 2D array (`int** Matrix`) is the same in terms of memory layout, since a C-style 2D arrays is likewise an array of pointers to arrays.

 #### Multi-Dimesional Arrays in a Contiguous Block